eProsima/DDS-Record-Replay/docs/rst/recording/getting_started/project_overview.rst

 Common Use cases
 ================

-To get started with the DDS Recorder, please visit section :ref:`getting_started_usage_example`.
+To get started with the |ddsrecorder|, please visit section :ref:`getting_started_usage_example`.
-In addition, this documentation provides several tutorials on how to set up the |ddsrecorder|, a comprehensive Fast DDS application using DynamicTypes and how to read the generated MCAP file.
+In addition, this documentation provides several tutorials on how to set up a |ddsrecorder|, a comprehensive Fast DDS application using DynamicTypes and how to read the generated MCAP file.